Marriage to a Ukrainian Citizen

 - The authentication at JLAC should be done while you are still in Canada.

 - As of July 1, 2015, you must send a pre-addressed and stamped return envelope or a prepaid courier shipping label if mailing in your document for authentication.
 If not, it will be returned to you.

 - Your divorce certificate must have been issued by a Canadian court with the original signature of the relevant court clerk or registrar along with the court seal or stamp.
 If the signature is not legible, have the clerk print their name or apply a stamp bearing their printed name.

 - You must complete and enclose the EXT 2165 form.
-Go here and click on the EXT 2165 Form link to open it or download it to your computer’s hard drive and then open the form from there, if you are having difficulty opening the form online.
+EXT 2165 Form link to open it or download it to your computer’s hard drive and then open the form from there, if you are having difficulty opening the form online.